 - Insufficient current causing inadequate heat

-- Fast travel speed preventing proper fusion
+- Fast travel speed prevents proper fusion

 - Short arc leading to poor heat transfer